Bootstrap percolation on geometric inhomogeneous random graphs: Evolution of the process

 \end{enumerate} \end{thm} \begin{proof} First note that all statements only become easier if the edge probabilities are decreased.
 Hence, by Observation~\ref{obser:infinitealpha} we may restrict ourselves to the case $\alpha< \infty$, since this case dominates the case $\alpha = \infty$.

 To prove (c), (d), and (f), we will use induction on $i+\ell$, where we set $\ell=0$ and $i=0$ in (c) and (d), respectively.
 In particular, in order to prove (c) and (d) for $i,\ell$, we will assume statement (f) for $i', \ell'$ as long as $i'+\ell' \leq i+\ell-1$.
-Throughout the proof, we will mutually assume that $n$ is sufficiently large; for example, we will use that $h$ and $\Nuupp 0$ are larger than any fixed constant without further comment.
+Throughout the proof, we will assume that $n$ is sufficiently large, without mentioning this every time; for example, for the growing functions $h, \Nuupp 0 = \omega(1)$, we will use that $h$ and $\Nuupp 0$ are larger than any fixed constant (in particular $\Nuupp 0 \geq 1$) without further comment.

 {\it (a)} This statement is trivial since only vertices in $\Binit \subseteq \Bupp 0$ are active at time $0$.

 {\it (b)} Fix a weight $w\geq \wmin$ and note that